fdhhhdjd/Go_Secure_Auth_Pro/README.md

 # Project: **Code Go Secure Mastering Auth Pro**
 ## Description: This is a project built to language Go change for Nodejs with performance so well.
 The target when I write this project is to service the company system and check performance before going into the project.
-## Notice: If have any problems can contact or create issue to me read and fix it, thank all guys.
+## Notice: If you have any problems, you can contact me or create an issue me to read and fix it, thank all guys.

 ## Technology Stack:
 - **Backend**: Go + Gin
 - **Database**: PostgreSQL
-- **Lib**: Have a lot of lib to service project.
+- **Lib**: Have a lot of libraries to service the project.
 - **Cache**: Redis

 ---

-## Description: This is a project about feature auth and security, It has been coding language go and will continue development with a new feature.
+## Description: This is a project about feature auth and security.
+It has been coding language go and will continue development with a new feature.

-## Note: We will have 2 kinds of languages Vietnamese and English.
+## Note: We will have 2 kinds of languages, Vietnamese and English.

 <!-- go run gif -->
 <div align="center">